fhasnur/fhasnur/README.md

 <img src="https://raw.githubusercontent.com/fhasnur/fhasnur/master/src/header_.png?token=ATQS65TR7ETTG5RLJUDIDBLBN34HE">

 - 🚀 I'm a *web development* and enjoyed developing websites using *javascript*
-- 🌱 Currently learning about *java basics* and everything 😅
+- 🌱 Currently learning about *node.js*, *back-end web development* and everything 😅
 - ⚡ Fun fact: like to learn new things, especially about *technologies*
 - ❤️ I love designing and implementing it to a *website platform*